Loading

 To encourage persecuted believers, clear up confusion about Jesus' return, and urge holy living

-First Thessalonians might be the oldest book in the New Testament.
-Paul had to leave in a hurry because of persecution, and he's writing to check on his new converts.
-He's relieved they're standing firm, answers their questions about believers who've died before Jesus returns, and encourages them to keep going.
+First Thessalonians may be the oldest book in the New Testament.
+Paul had to leave abruptly because of persecution, and he is writing to check on his new converts.
+He is relieved they are standing firm, answers their questions about believers who have died before Jesus returns, and encourages them to persevere.